seanbreckenridge/exobrain/post/server_setup/README.md

 # .... location blocks continued for different servers
 }
 ```

+Its also possible to configure this at the `DNS` level using a `CNAME`, but I like being able to see which requests are getting redirected/whose going to `www` in my nginx logs.

 13. Configure `linux`/`nginx` for better performance/more connections/open files (especially since I use phoenix as my main server):